rwilson504/Blogger/pcf-access-parent-data-model-app/pcf-access-parent-data-model-app.md

 ### Implementing the Render Component

-I typically use the rendenComponent function in PCF to make sure that the host data is loaded before the overall PCF is loaded, so that I make sure I can access this from everywhere within the PCF.
+I typically use the renderComponent function in PCF to make sure that the host data is loaded before the overall PCF is loaded, so that I make sure I can access this from everywhere within the PCF.
 Within the renderComponent function is also where you might call render a React component which you can now pass this information in it's props.

 ```javascript